The Peripheral (TV series)

-The Peripheral is an American science fiction drama television series created by Scott B. Smith.
-Produced by Amazon, it is loosely based on the 2014 book of the same name, written by William Gibson.
+The Peripheral is an American science fiction television series created by Scott B. Smith.
+Produced by Amazon, it is loosely based on the 2014 book written by William Gibson.
 Westworld creators Jonathan Nolan and Lisa Joy serve as executive producers, along with Athena Wickham, Steve Hoban, and Vincenzo Natali.
-Set roughly a decade in the future, with new technology that has changed society in subtle ways, a VR gamer is delivered a connection to an alternate reality as well as a dark future of her own.
+Set in the years 2032 and 2099, with new technology that has changed society in subtle ways, a gamer is delivered a connection to an alternate reality as well as a dark future of her own.

 The series had its world premiere on October 11, 2022, at the Ace Hotel in Los Angeles, before its debut on October 21, 2022, on Amazon Prime Video.
 In February 2023, the series was renewed for a second season.
+In August 2023, the series was canceled by Amazon Prime Video due to the extended duration of the 2023 SAG-AFTRA strike and the 2023 Writers Guild of America strike.